ebureauet/frontend-framework/docs/thecheatsheets.md

 ### GIT

-Note: These are mostly basic git commands are only which I find using frequently.
+Note: These are mostly basic git commands which I find using frequently and is enough for modifying and updating scenarios.
 These commands have variations that does same thing with slight configuration.
 In the long run we will update this list with more advanced commands as we go along using them.

 To see current information about your working folder, it shows if you have new files, modified files or deleted files.
 ~~~